Sharmaryan/E-Commerce/README.md

 # E-Commerce
-Gotham Store is an E-commerce Store made with HTML and CSS, I have used my own (component library)(https://gothamui.netlify.app/) in it to build some parts.
+Gotham Store is an E-commerce Store made with HTML and CSS, I have used my own [component library](https://gothamui.netlify.app/) in it to build some parts.
-# Gotham-UI

 ## Pages